STUDY

 Downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Record.

-This module will build on the anatomical and oncological knowledge introduced during AOR1 and AOR2 and provide the students with the opportunity to expand their knowledge of radiotherapy techniques and clinical decision making.
-This module will conclude the oncology, anatomy and radiotherapy technique content for the programme, by enabling students to develop a detailed understanding of the remaining body systems and associated oncology.
+This module will build on the anatomical and oncological knowledge introduced during Foundations of Cancer and provide you with the opportunity to expand your knowledge of radiotherapy techniques and clinical decision making.
+This module will conclude the oncology, anatomy and radiotherapy technique content for the programme, by enabling you to develop a detailed understanding of the remaining body systems and associated oncology.

-The purpose is to provide students with a meaningful experience of conducting collaborative research, whilst enabling individuals to develop the skills and confidence to become research-active practitioners following graduation.
-This approach has been guided by the Society and College of Radiographers’ research strategy 2016-21.
-Small groups of students will be supported as partners in learning alongside an academic and a practice partner to design and conduct a small scale study.
+This module will provide you with a meaningful experience of conducting collaborative research, whilst enabling individuals to develop the skills and confidence to become research-active practitioners following graduation.
+This approach has been guided by the Society and College of Radiographers’ research strategy 2021-26.
+Small groups of students will be supported as partners in learning alongside an academic and a practice partner to design and conduct a small-scale study.

-This module will allow students to further develop their understanding go the importance of patients being able to live well with and beyond cancer and explore the physical, psychological and social factors that impact on survivorship for the individual, their friends and relatives.
-It will allow the student to critically reflect on the impact of treatment on the health and wellbeing of those affected by cancer and evaluates the need for support for people affected by cancer.
+This module will introduce you to your final year of study on the program.
+This module will be inclusive of palliative care, pharmacology, late effects of cancer treatment, management and impacts upon quality of life.
+Including living well with cancer, social impacts of cancer as well as other supportive patient services.
+This module will explore in greater depth the physical, psychological and social factors that impact on living well with and beyond cancer for the individual, their friends and relatives.
+It will allow you to critically reflect on the impact of treatment on the health and wellbeing of those affected by cancer and evaluate the need for support for people affected by cancer.

 Waterfront Building reflecting in the marina